El-Messiry/my-map/README.md

  - open the hamburger menu and select what ever you want.
  - in the search box you can type and substring  and options gets narrowed automatically
- - on click the Panoramic view will pop up a window feel free to have a look
+ - on click the Panoramic view will pop up a window feel free to have a look along with related Wikipedia articles
  - exit window then the location on map is displayed.
+ - location will be displayed , on click info window appears with data from Foursquare API showing the ( category - street - city - country )